tarwn/lessthandot-hugo/blogs/content/posts/2018-04-24-adding-user-managed-api-keys-to-asp-net-core-2-w-cosmos-db.md

     return new ClaimsPrincipal(claimsIdentity);
 }
 ```
-Currently this method accepts an authentication scheme for the &#8220;OneTimeLogin&#8221;, later this will be refactored so that the membership class supports a separate &#8220;InteractiveAuthenticationScheme&#8221; and &#8220;OneTimeLoginScheme&#8221; that are configured in Startup and they will consistently set either `userId` and `userAuthId` claims or `userId` and `sessionid` claims.
+Currently this method accepts an authentication scheme for the “OneTimeLogin”, later this will be refactored so that the membership class supports a separate “InteractiveAuthenticationScheme” and “OneTimeLoginScheme” that are configured in Startup and they will consistently set either `userId` and `userAuthId` claims or `userId` and `sessionid` claims.

-That&#8217;s all we needed!
-Let&#8217;s try it out with [postman][15].
+That's all we needed!
+Let's try it out with [postman][15].

-Let&#8217;s start with the happy path, passing in good credentials:
+Let's start with the happy path, passing in good credentials:

 <div id="attachment_9209" style="width: 610px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/04/aspnetcore2cosmos_308-600x230.png" alt="Testing the successful path w/ good API Credentials" width="600" height="230" class="size-medium-width wp-image-9209" srcset="/wp-content/uploads/2018/04/aspnetcore2cosmos_308-600x230.png 600w, /wp-content/uploads/2018/04/aspnetcore2cosmos_308-300x115.png 300w, /wp-content/uploads/2018/04/aspnetcore2cosmos_308-768x294.png 768w, /wp-content/uploads/2018/04/aspnetcore2cosmos_308-784x300.png 784w, /wp-content/uploads/2018/04/aspnetcore2cosmos_308.png 888w" sizes="(max-width: 600px) 100vw, 600px" />